zeroc-ice/ice-builder-gradle/README.md

 apply plugin: 'slice'
 ```

+It is important that the `slice` plugin is applied after the `java` plugin in
+order for task dependencies to be properly setup.

 ## Gradle Tasks

 The Ice Builder plugin adds a task to your project, as shown below: